 When it comes to fear and anxiety about the dentist, we understand… the struggle is real.
 Your mouth is very personal and sensitive, so we don’t take it personally.
 But we do know how important regular dental care is for your oral and overall health and quality of life.
 That’s why we do everything we can to make your time with us relaxed and comfortable, including an array of sedation options to help your stress melt away—and change how you feel about the dentist!

-We have a number of options to suit varying levels of fear and anxiety, depending on your individual needs.
+At Chisholm Trail Dental, we have a number of options to suit varying levels of fear and anxiety, depending on your individual needs.
 For mild to moderate anxiety and routine visits, we recommend nitrous oxide, which is light enough to wear off after your appointment, so you can drive yourself home.
 For more moderate anxiety, we recommend oral sedation, which comes in the form of a prescription sedative you take before your appointment.
 We also offer IV sedation for severe cases and major procedures.

 For sedation heavier than nitrous (oral sedation and IV sedation), we require you to have transportation to and from your appointment to ensure you get home safely.
 You should have a loved one stay with you until the effects wear off.Schedule Now